peter-hoch/dockerized-SharpShooter/readme.md

 ## Disclaimer
 The image is for development and education only.
-The image is unsecure due to old and eol software
+The image is unsecure due to old and end of life software
 Use only in a safe sandboxed environment!

 ## Tool info